sparkflows/sparkflows-docs/docs/aws/admin-guide/cloudformationh2db.rst

 * EbsRootVolumeSize::

-    If required change the root(/) ebs volume size.
-By default CFT has 50GB disk volume
+    If required, change the root(/) ebs volume size.
+By default CFT has 50GB disk volume.

 * SizeInGB for Master and Core Instances::

-    If required change the SizeInGB under EbsConfiguration.
-By default CFT has 50GB disk volume (used for hdfs)
+    If required, change the SizeInGB under EbsConfiguration.
+By default CFT has 50GB disk volume (used for hdfs).

 * VolumesPerInstance for Master and Core Instances::

-    If required change the VolumesPerInstance under EbsConfiguration By default cft has 1.
-It means one additional disk of 50GB added to each instance(for hdfs). e.g. If you change it 2, two 50GB (SizeInGB size) disks will be added to each instances.
+    If required, change the VolumesPerInstance under EbsConfiguration By default cft has 1.
+It means one additional disk of 50GB added to each instance(for hdfs). e.g. If you change it to 2, two 50GB (SizeInGB size) disks will be added to each instance.

 * deploy-fire-h2.sh and script-runner.jar::